 The City makes substantial capital expenditures to reconstruct, rehabilitate and expand the City's infrastructure and physical assets, including City mass transit facilities, water and sewer facilities, streets, bridges and tunnels, and to make capital investments that will improve productivity in City operations.
-For additional information regarding the City's infrastructure, physical assets and capital program, see "Section VII: Financial Plan-Long-Term Capital Program" and "-Financing Program."
+For additional information regarding the City's infrastructure, physical assets and capital program, see "Section VII: Financial Plan-Long-Term Capital Program" and "-Financial Program."

-The City utilizes a three-tiered capital planning process consisting of the Ten-Year Capital Strategy (previously, the Ten-Year Capital Plan), the Four-Year Capital Plan and the current-year Capital Budget.
-The Ten-Year Capital Strategy, which is published once every two years in conjunction with the Executive Budget, is a long-term planning tool designed to reflect fundamental allocation choices and basic policy objectives.
-The Four-Year Capital Plan translates mid-range policy goals into specific projects.
+The City utilizes a three-tiered capital planning process consisting of the Ten-Year Capital Strategy (previously, the Ten-Year Capital Plan), the four-year capital plan and the current-year Capital Budget.
+The Ten-Year Capital Strategy, which is published once every two years in conjunction with the Executive Budget as required by the City Charter, is a long-term planning tool designed to reflect fundamental allocation choices and basic policy objectives.
+The four-year capital plan, which is updated three times a year, as required by the City Charter, translates mid-range policy goals into specific projects.
 The Capital Budget defines for each fiscal year specific projects and the timing of their initiation, design, construction and completion.